Patparganj: Overview

 Patparganj (Indraprastha Extension) is home to a large number of group housing societies, and many multi-storeyed apartment blocks.
-Well-connected with neighbouring residential colonies, its nearby areas are Preet Vihar, Nirman Vihar, Laxmi Nagar, Pandav Nagar and Mayur Vihar.
+Well-connected with neighbouring residential colonies, its nearby areas are Preet Vihar, Nirman Vihar, Laxmi Nagar, Pandav Nagar, Madhu Vihar and Mayur Vihar.

 Patparganj is also known for its industrial area known as Patparganj industrial area.
 A number of prominent civil servants and former diplomats of India have retired here and had colonies and apartments built for themselves by the Government.
 These are also otherwise popularly known as the IFS (Indian Foreign Service) and the IAS (Indian Administrative Service) colonies.

 Over the years, Madhu Vihar has developed into a busy market place of Patparganj.
 Balco market, named after a neighbouring apartment of the same name, is another popular community market in Patparganj that has ATMs, banks, stationery shops, Guitar School Guitarmonk, a Mother Dairy outlet and various other shops.
 Established in 2005, Max Hospital at Patparganj, was the first multi-specialty tertiary care centre in East Delhi.
 Patparganj has some well renowned schools such as National Victor Public School, Plato Public School and St. Andrews School to name a few.
 National Victor Public School is the first school to offer evening sports facilities to the residents of nearby apartments.
 The area is well connected by regular bus services, Auto rickshaw, Uber and Ola cabs along with Cycle rickshaws.
 The construction of Delhi Metro's New line will give a big boost to its connectivity with other areas of Delhi.